andrewtwin/ansible-role-install_nvidia_cuda/README.md

-Role Name
+install-nvidia-cuda
 =========

-Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on RHEL8, RHEL9, or Ubuntu 24.04.
+Install pre-compiled or dkms Nvidia drivers and cuda-toolkit on RHEL8, RHEL9, Ubuntu 22.04, or Ubuntu 24.04.

 Automates the instructions from
 - https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/